Dental Protection’s dentolegal expert Dr James Foster answers your questions about consent.

 A: The clinician must go through the consent process for each stage of treatment, and document each discussion in the clinical records.
 This ensures that the patient understands all of the treatment options, including the risks and benefits of each option, so that they are able to make an informed decision on each stage of treatment.

 Q: What should I say when patients ask me ‘What should I do’?

 A: Although it might be easy to simply tell the patient what you think is the best option, it is ultimately their choice, and that choice must be freely given.
 In circumstances where a patient wants the dentist’s opinion, it is important to be able to show that the you have gone through the consent process, ie, discussing the different options including the risks and benefits of each, and then providing your opinion (which you should be able to justify) as to what you feel the most suitable option is for the patient.

 Q: Is a patient information sheet with a treatment plan and a consent form sufficient to demonstrate valid consent?

-The notes do not need to be exhaustive, but should state the nature of the proposed procedure, or treatment and itemise the risks, benefits and alternatives brought to the attention of the patient.
+The notes do not need to be exhaustive but should state the nature of the proposed procedure or treatment and itemise the risks, benefits and alternatives brought to the attention of the patient.
 Any particular fears or concerns raised by the patient should also be noted alongside recording how these were addressed.